roclas/pomParser/README.md

 Steps:

+1)gather all your pom files and change their names (so they don't overrite each other) and copy them to an EMPTY directory.

-1)just get the latest jar from https://github.com/roclas/pomParser/raw/master/lib/pom_parser-1.0.jar and use it like this: java -jar pom_parser-X.X.jar _origin_dir_where_all_your_poms_are_ _dest_dir_where_the_graph_goes_
+2)just get the latest jar from https://github.com/roclas/pomParser/raw/master/lib/pom_parser-1.0.jar and use it like this: java -jar pom_parser-X.X.jar _origin_dir_where_all_your_poms_are_ _dest_dir_where_the_graph_goes_

 <br /><br />